aaron-imani/msc/Research Notes/Why Is It Important to Measure Maintainability and What Are the Best Ways to Do It.md

 ## Suggested Future Work

-- Include larger number of OSS projects as well as closedsource projects such as UCC Code Count and extensive data from USC-neighborhood software applications developed in their MS-level team project course, other complexity metrics such as Chidamber-Kemerer, code smells and readability such as specific language coding styles and developers’ experience and expertise.
+- Include a larger number of OSS projects, as well as closed source projects such as UCC Code Count and extensive data from USC-neighborhood software applications developed in their MS-level team project course, other complexity metrics such as Chidamber-Kemerer, code, smells, and readability such as specific language coding styles and developers’ experience and expertise.
 - Increasing the number of experimental maintainers
 - Recruiting maintainer subjects with different skills and experience levels.